Versions with automatic Update Assistant

-To learn how to check which version of Windows 10 you have installed, learn how to update to the latest version of Windows, or learn more about the “end of service” status for these versions of Windows 10, see the frequently asked questions.
+To check your version of Windows 10 in the search box on the taskbar, type winver and then select Winver to open About Windows.
+To learn how to update to the latest version of Windows, or learn more about the “end of service” status for these versions of Windows 10, see the frequently asked questions.

 After you receive the update notification, be sure to leave your PC plugged in and powered on while the download completes.
 Restart your PC when prompted.

 This update notification is also offered directly to Windows Update Client for some devices that have not installed the most recent updates.

 Responding to the notification